Privacy Policy

 Unique ID.

-Prior informed consent obtained from you, as per Article 6.1(a) GDPR.When your relationship with Openbank terminates or when you withdraw your consent.
+Prior informed consent obtained from you, as per Article 6.1(a) GDPR, which you may withdraw at any time.

 19

-Profiling with internal and external data for admission-related scoring on Openbank's own initiative.
+Profiling with internal and external data to analyse the admission of the Customer on Openbank's own initiative.

 On Openbank’s own initiative, profiling interested people with information obtained from both internal and external sources to analyse the Customer’s admission.